Private companies pledge $1 million to build tiny-house villages in Seattle

 Lewis’ plan would require $3.6 million for six villages in a first phase, and then the same for another six.
 He wants private companies to pay for the one-time cost of setting up these villages — laying gravel, hooking up electricity, bringing in sanitation — and then persuade the city to supply the money for food, case managers and operations.
 Some of that cost has already been budgeted, and the rest Lewis hopes to secure during a potential supplemental budget season this summer.

-If his plan succeeds, he would quadruple the number of tiny house villages the city had hoped to open by 2021.
+If his plan succeeds, he would quadruple the number of tiny house villages the city had hoped to open by the end of 2021.

 It’s unclear if the ambition matches reality for the city’s homelessness services division, which would handle the contracting and some paperwork for these sites and has been shrinking for years as it’s about to be replaced by a regional homelessness authority.